tdwg/website/content/pages/conferences/2022/index.md

 ## Deadlines

+- **If you are presenting in person** your slides must be uploaded no later than the end of sessions on the day prior to your presentation to allow the transfer by the technical folk at VIBE to the conference laptops.
+- **If presenting virtually** your slides also must be uploaded by the end of day _in Sofia_ prior to your presentation.
+Please join the Zoom room 20 minutes prior to your session to test your access to the conference.
+- **If you will rely on your recorded presentation,** please notify your session organizer or moderator (see [program](https://tinyurl.com/TDWG2022-program)) and let them know if you will be available for questions after the recording.

+Uploading instructions were distributed on 22 September via MailChimp.
+If you cannot find this email, see the pinned post in TDWG 2022 Slack channel #help-tdwg2022.

 ### Expired deadlines

 - [Registration](https://events.pensoft.net/events/tdwg-2022-hybrid-conference) for TDWG 2022 - The last day to register and pay for full access to the conference was **Friday 14 October 2022.** Access to the online registration form is now closed.